Universal chaotic dynamics from Krylov space: Krylov complexity and chaos at late times

 The second effect is more complicated.
-In most of the literature, the statistical correlation between the polynomial $\psi_n(E)$ and the density of states $\rho(E)$ is neglected in analytic approaches.
-We will deal with the second effect step by step: In Sec.~\ref{sec:KCContinuumLimit}, we will first ignore the statistical correlation of the second effect and calculate the Krylov complexity in the first-order formalism of the continuum limit.
-The Krylov complexity exhibits a peak already in this approximation.
-In Sec.~\ref{sec:polynomials}, we will include an obvious effect of the correlation between the polynomial and spectral density, called the {\it confinement of polynomials}.
-This leads to a reduced spectral density and approximated polynomials after taking the effect of the confinement of polynomials into account.
-In Sec.~\ref{sec:ChaosBasis}, we will make use of the reduced spectral density and approximated polynomials and integrate over the spectrum in the transition probability.
-We find a ramp-to-plateau behavior in its connected part, as expected.
+In most of the literature, the statistical correlations between the two polynomials $\psi_n(E_1)\psi_n(E_2)$ and the density densities $\rho(E_1)\rho(E_2)$ in the ensemble average of the transition probability are neglected.
+Although we are unable to deal with all those complicated correlation in this paper, we still consider a most significant effect of these correlations step by step: In App.~\ref{sec:polynomials}, we will include an obvious effect of the correlation between the polynomial and spectral density, called the {\it confinement of polynomials}.
+In App.~\ref{sec:ApproximatePolynomial}, we will argue the approximated expressions of the reduced spectral density and polynomials after taking the effect of the confinement of polynomials into account.
+In App.~\ref{sec:ChaosBasis}, we will find an improved expression of the transition probability with a ramp-to-plateau behavior in its connected part, as expected.

+In the following subsections, we will first ignore the statistical correlation of the second effect and calculate the Krylov complexity in the first-order formalism of the continuum limit.
+The Krylov complexity already exhibits a peak as a result of the ramp in the transition probability at this level.